Our curriculum aim & Intent

 Our curriculum content is based on the National curriculum and enhanced by ‘curriculum maestro’ themed units/ topics.
 Each unit has a ‘lead subject’, which drives the learning, but the unit also branches briefly into other subject areas too.
-For example, ‘Play list’ in Year 4 is a music led topic but has links to Science (sound).
-History lead units are taught in the Autumn and Summer terms, Geography lead units in the Spring term.
+For example, 'Revolution' in Y6 is a History unit about Victorians and has an Art link to William Morris.
+History led units are taught in the Autumn and Summer terms, Geography led units in the Spring term.
 This is intertwined with Science led units throughout each term.

 Each subject is planned carefully so that there is clear progression from term to term (if appropriate), then year to year.
 For example,

 Year 1 ‘Seasonal Changes’ is a Geography focus unit where the pupils do local field work and collect information and simple data about our environment during different seasons.
-Then in Year 2 ‘Land Ahoy’, the fieldwork extends to taking measurements and collecting samples to identify characteristics of the school grounds.
+Then in Year 2 ‘Beachcombers and Wriggle and Crawl’, the fieldwork extends to taking measurements and collecting samples to identify characteristics of the school grounds.
 The progressive knowledge and skills are mapped out clearly in subject leader curriculum maps.

 Impact can be seen by our pupils: